 This blog is part of our year-end “Why We’re Thankful” series, highlighting the Bicycle Coalition’s—and your—accomplishments of 2014.

 The Bicycle Coalition and the people of Philadelphia couldn’t have made this accomplishment happen—or any of our accomplishments, for that matter—without your help.
-Vision Zero, especially, is an issue that we will need to continue working on throughout 2015 and beyond.
-We need your participation to continue our work.
+We need your participation to continue our work in 2015 and beyond.
 So, if you’re not yet, consider becoming a member of the Bicycle Coalition.

 Topics: Action Center